 A Naturopath is a health practitioner who applies natural therapies.
 Because Naturopathy is based on principles and not on specific therapy, you can find a Naturopath practicing as a Nutritionist, Herbalist, Acupuncturist or Homeopath.
 Naturopathic Nutritionist applies nutrition science in the context of naturopathic (natural) medicine.
 Holistic in approach, Naturopathic Nutritionist integrates both scientific nutrition and the principles of natural medicine.

 A Naturopath recognises that everyone is unique, and looks at the entire person including any physical health concerns, as well as any emotional and mental issues.
 The Naturopath treats the individual, not the disease.
-To learn more about my work as a Naturopath in Surrey and London, please feel free to contact me.
+To learn more about my work as a Naturopath in Surrey and Central London, please feel free to contact me.
 Please see the Naturopath page for more information.